Athens travel guide

 Renting a car in Athens

-Expect to pay $3.44 per gallon in Athens (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $41.34 and $55.12.
-Intermediate (Mazda CX-5 or similar) is the most popular car type to rent in Athens, while also 13% cheaper than other types, on average.
+Expect to pay $3.52 per gallon in Athens (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $42.25 and $56.33.
+The most frequently booked car type in Athens is Economy (Mitsubishi Mirage or similar).
+If you’re looking to save money, though, keep in mind that Supplier choice rental cars (Class Special Car or similar) are, on average, 7% cheaper than other rental car types in the city.

-Expect to pay $3.44 per gallon in Athens (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $41.34 and $55.12.
-Intermediate (Mazda CX-5 or similar) is the most popular car type to rent in Athens, while also 13% cheaper than other types, on average.
+Expect to pay $3.52 per gallon in Athens (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $42.25 and $56.33.
+The most frequently booked car type in Athens is Economy (Mitsubishi Mirage or similar).
+If you’re looking to save money, though, keep in mind that Supplier choice rental cars (Class Special Car or similar) are, on average, 7% cheaper than other rental car types in the city.

 Athens Travel Guide - View the KAYAK Athens city guide for the best Athens travel tips.
 To help you organize your Athens trip ideas, this Athens visitors guide provides travel information and trip tips about how to get there, where to stay, what to do, where to eat and more.